 - While fixed in number of points, a GP Relay Race is scored like any other GP race.
 If you get more points for the relay than any other GP race in that month, you get the relay points.
 If you get more points from another GP race, the relay points do not count.

 - We reserve the right to add additional features to the relay point system in the future.

 *The Marathon Cup Challenge Relay will continue to be age graded as a regular Grand Prix race as it has been in the past with one important change.
-No participant will receive less than 10 points for participating in this relay.
-The five top age-graded finishers will continue to receive 11-15 points, based upon their time.
-The remaining participants will each receive 10 points.
+No participant will receive less than 20 points for participating in this relay.
+The five top age-graded finishers will receive 21-25 points, based upon their age-graded times.
+The remaining participants will each receive 20 points.